PNRI Science: Mystery and Discovery

 Jack Faris 23:11

-this project we’re embarking on to examine the relationship of genetic stress and complications of pregnancy, which I like to call the Gallus project, in honor of your colleague and leader at pnri for 10 years, who was immensely influential.
+This project we’re embarking on to examine the relationship of genetic stress and complications of pregnancy, which I like to call the Galas project, in honor of your colleague and leader at PNRI for 10 years, who was immensely influential.
 How will we get data to explore that relationship?
 What kind of data will we be using for the genetics for the stress and for the pregnancy outcomes.
-A

 Lisa Stubbs 23:44